Coulomb Gap in a Doped Semiconductor near the Metal-Insulator Transition: Tunneling Experiment and Scaling Ansatz: Analysis of the Tunneling Data

 A second problem is related to the role of the Al electrode in the screening of the long-range Coulomb interactions.
 One can think that tunneling electrons typically penetrate a distance $\xi$ into a semiconductor.
 The characteristic length $r(\varepsilon)$ of interactions which determines the DOS at $\varepsilon \gg \delta$ (square root region) is smaller than $\xi$.
 This means that the large square root region is robust with respect to screening by a metal gate.
 However, the parabolic gap results from the Hartree interaction between charges separated by distances $r >\xi$.
 Therefore, the Al electrode could produce substantial image charge screening of this interaction.
 Such screening was studied numerically~\cite{Cuevas} for the case of a classical Coulomb glass and a metal electrode placed directly on its surface.
 These computations show the bulk parabolic Coulomb gap near the surface can be closer to a linear one, rather than quadratic one.
 In our experiment, electrode screening may be reduced by two factors.
 First, the Al electrode is backed off the semiconductor surface by roughly 1.5 to 3 nm of SiO$_2$, as described in Section~\ref{Tunneling}.
 Second, the Schottky barrier between the Al and Si can be as wide as 20 nm.
 The cumulative effect of these two barriers is to increase the distance between the charges and image charges to distances $\sim \xi$.
 However, even if the gate is backed off, the parabolic gap should still be expected to fail at small enough energies.
 Surprisingly, the parabolic gap is more robust than expected.
 There is strong agreement between the power law for the Coulomb gap as measured by tunneling and by bulk DC transport, which is not affected by electrode screening because the sample is macroscopically thick ($\sim$ 250 to 300 $\mu$m) so that most of current flows far from the Al contacts.
 If the Coulomb gap is described by $N(\varepsilon) \sim \varepsilon^p$, then the ES model gives a hopping exponent $s = (p+1)/(p+4)$ for the conductivity $\sigma = \sigma_0 \exp\{-(T_0/T)^s\}$.
 For the 86 \% sample at 0.5 K, a power-law fit to the tunneling data gives $p = 2.2$, so the predicted ES value for $s = 0.52$.
 Transport measurements on the same sample in the same temperature range give a value $s = 0.51 \pm 0.02$.
 The close consistency o the tunneling and transport results indicates that, to a reasonable accuracy, the tunneling DOS reflects the bulk characteristics.

 Finally, we should mention that the definition of DOS discussed in section 2 does not strictly coincide with the definition of the tunneling DOS measured experimentally.
 Section~\ref{Tunneling} dealt with the bulk DOS of charged excitations (electronic polarons).
 For a deep insulator these excitations were introduced in Ref.~\onlinecite{ES84}.
 Electronic polarons are responsible for ES VRH.
 On the other hand tunneling experiments measure the one-electron DOS.
-For a deep insulator, a substantial difference between these two DOS in the limit of small energies was predicted in Ref.~\onlinecite{ES84}, but was not reliably observed in numerical simulations.
-We cannot resolve here this complicated problem.
-It may happen that this difference can explain the apparent absence of the effect of the gate on the parabolic gap.
-We would like only to emphasize here that this uncertainty has to do only with small energies $\varepsilon \ll \delta$ inside the parabolic Coulomb gap.
+For a deep insulator, a substantial difference between these two DOS in the limit of small energies was originally predicted in Ref.~\onlinecite{ES84}, but was not observed in numerical simulations.
+This issue was clarified in Ref.~\cite{Efros2011}.